msfjarvis/msfjarvis.dev/content/posts/improvements-to-inline-classes-in-kotlin-1430.md

 inline class EmailAddress(val value: String)
 ```

 This will result in the EmailAddress wrapper being erased at runtime into direct access of the underlying `value` field.
-The rules around this are not as simple as "`inline` means it will be inlined", and I recommend reading the [representation of inline classes] documentation to get a better idea.
+The rules around this are not as simple as "`inline` means it will always be inlined", and I recommend reading the [representation of inline classes] documentation to get a better idea of what particular situations the compiler can optimize.

 ## Upcoming improvements for inline classes